amadeus4dev/amadeus-hotel-search-pois-tours-django/README.md

-# Map with Hotels, Points of Interests and Tours & Activities
+# Map with Hotels Tours & Activities

 ![](amadeus_demo/map/static/images/hotel_search.gif)

 In this prototype we demonstrate POIs and tours for a chosen hotel on the map, using the following APIs:
 - [Hotel Search](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search): shows hotels on the map
-- [Points of Interest](https://developers.amadeus.com/self-service/category/destination-content/api-doc/points-of-interest): shows POIs around the hotel
 - [Tours and Activities](https://developers.amadeus.com/self-service/category/destination-content/api-doc/tours-and-activities/api-reference): shows bookable tours and activities around the hotel
 - [HERE Maps](https://developer.here.com/): displays a map with markers and text bubbles